agl-c/fuzzvpn/README.md

 In comparison, if the user did the same experiments with UDP mode.
 ```
 cd udp-scripts
+# it takes around 33 minutes to finish running
 ./ack-fuzzing.sh
 cd /udp-ack-logs
 vim 1p1f-s_ack-mid_array-rand_zero-None-server-raw.log